NaokiHori/Collision-of-Ellipse/docs/source/main.rst

    This part is largely inspired by `Simple Method for Distance to Ellipse <https://blog.chatfield.io/simple-method-for-distance-to-ellipse/>`_.

-We first consider to find a minimum distance from a point :math:`( x_p, y_p )` to an ellipse, which is equivalent to find a normal vector from the point to the ellipse.
+Actually, the above question is equivalent to find a normal vector from the point :math:`( x_p, y_p )` to the ellipse, and also is the same thing to consider the minimum distance to the ellipse.
-Moreover, this is the same thing to consider a circle (whose center is at :math:`( x_c, y_c )` and its radius is :math:`r`) approximating the ellipse locally.

 An example can be found in the picture below, where one can see that: